s2way/nrcm/README.md

 It is an ultra lightweight implementation of a RESTful API that acts as a content provider.

+For Web API developers
+who need a scalable and lightweight solution the WaferPie is a RESTFul framework built with NodeJS that is lean, open-source and infrastructure-oriented.
+Unlike all others
+our framework runs entirely from RAM memory.

 ## Features

 * MVC similar design: except for the View, which will be always JSONs;